Laundry Detergent Pods

 ISIS Neutron and Muon Source & Industry

-Scientists at Procter & Gamble and Durham University have used the SURF and INTER instruments at ISIS Neutron and Muon Source to measure the migration of two deuterated surfactants (d-SDS and d-C12hE5) in both plasticized and non-plasticized systems.
-This allowed them to gain a greater understanding of the effect of common plasticizers on the lifetime of household liquitabs.
+Scientists at Procter & Gamble and Durham University have used the SURF and INTER instruments at ISIS Neutron and Muon Source to measure the migration of two deuterated surfactants (d-SDS and d-C12hE5) in PVA systems with and without glycerol.
+This allowed them to gain a greater understanding of the effect of common solvents on the lifetime of household liquitabs.

 Florence Courchay, P&G